LiveWall® Green Walls Bring Living Architecture into Dearborn Restaurant

 Completed in June 2015, the Brome Burgers & Shakes green wall installation totals 309 square feet, divided in two sections each 16 feet long by 9 feet 10 inches high.
 In total, the green walls have 168 LiveWall modular planters, which contain inserts planted with a mix of six different tropical plants that thrive indoors.

-Bell’s Landscape Services, Inc. (Wixom, Mich.), which has provided commercial and residential landscape construction and maintenance for more than 38 years, recommended, sold, installed, and maintains the LiveWall system.
+Bell’s Landscape Services, Inc. (Wixom, Michigan), which has provided commercial and residential landscape construction and maintenance for more than 38 years, recommended, sold, installed, and maintains the LiveWall system.
 “We won a Gold Award for Creative Landscape – Green Initiatives from the Michigan Green Industry Association for this project,” said Mike Bell, chief executive officer.

 Brome Burgers & Shakes is in a corner building that was constructed as a retail store in the mid-1900s.
-An adaptive re-use design developed by the Hallarsan Group (Detroit, Mich.) renovated the long vacant 3,700-square-foot space and created a modern, open, light-filled restaurant.
+An adaptive re-use design developed by the Hallarsan Group (Detroit, Michigan) renovated the long vacant 3,700-square-foot space and created a modern, open, light-filled restaurant.
 The sustainable design preserved the cedar trusses of the original 15-foot-high ceilings.
 During construction, the original concrete floors were revealed and refurbished.
 In addition to the featured green walls, the indoor plantscaping includes a front-window planter.
 Its greenery is reflected in the glass top of the adjoining counter, which seats eight.

 “Every decision we made about the space reflects our responsibility to the environment,” said Abbas.
 “We hope to inspire our customers, suppliers, competitors, and contractors to appreciate the values that inspire us and express them in the ways they live, do business, cultivate food, and enjoy it.